Fallout 4: 111 Tips to Survive Survival Difficulty

 Hunt all available Mirelurks and similar creatures

 This is perhaps something I'm morally against in reality, but in the game, it's perhaps not so big a deal.
-Whenever you notice a Radstag, Molerat, Mirelurk etc, open fire and collect whatever meat and skin they possess.
+Whenever you notice a Radstag, Molerat, Mirelurk, etc., open fire and collect whatever meat and skin they possess.
 The meat can be cooked at a cooking stove into something more effective at healing, and the skin can be turned into leather.
 While Mirelurks don't have skin, most of the rest most certainly do.
 Then, it's up to you whether you have your character eat the meat or sell it.
 I personally sell it, even if it makes me feel like an evil poacher.

-Combat & General
+Fallout 4 Combat Tips & General Strategy

 Take your time

 This could be associated with many different situations within the game, but the general rule of thumb is don't move too quickly.
 Since opponents are more dangerous, moving quickly creates more noise and attracts their attention.
-Whenever moving through the wasteland towards your next destination, run for a bit, then stop and sneak to analyse your surroundings.
+Whenever moving through the wasteland towards your next destination, run for a bit, then stop and sneak to analyze your surroundings.
 Keep moving if it's clear.
 Doing this regularly gives you the chance to utilize the game's stealth meter.
-If it moves inwards or says caution, be careful.
+If it moves inwards or says "caution," be careful.

 Ditch your companions